Lubbock Runway 17R-35L Project Wins TSPE Award

-Runway 17R-35L is 11,500-feet long by 150-feet wide and serves as the primary runway for general aviation, commercial and military traffic at the Lubbock Preston Smith International Airport (LBB).
-At roughly 40 years old, the outboard 50-feet of concrete was exhibiting signs of fatigue and material-related distress, including longitudinal cracking, D-cracking, surface spalling, potential alkali-silica reactivity damage, and perched water.
+Runway 17R-35L is 11,500 feet long by 150 feet wide and serves as the primary runway for general aviation, commercial and military traffic at the Lubbock Preston Smith International Airport (LBB).
+Roughly 40 years old, the outboard 50-feet of concrete was exhibiting signs of fatigue and material-related distress, including longitudinal cracking, D-cracking, surface spalling, potential alkali-silica reactivity damage, and perched water.
 This was leading to increased maintenance costs and diminished safety.

 The $40 million project involved seven firms, over 20 individuals, and more than 40,000 man-hours of professional services from planning through construction.